Chrismettal/ESP-Hiro/README.md

 As this project is fully open sourced you can obviously make your own boards.
 The whole board is made to be manufactured by JLCPCB and uses their LCSC parts libraries in the BOM.
 Using the manufacturing files inside the `KiCAD` folder you can have them build the populated PCB for you, but obviously you can just do them by hand if you want!
 Obviously SMD soldering skills will be required especially for the USB-C terminal, and parts like the CP2102 are best done with a hot air gun, but these two parts aren't even required if you don't plan to upload code via USB.

+Right now there is no build guide for soldering one yourself since this was an exercise in design for manufacturing, specifically to get a fully working module delivered from a PCBA house.

 ## Buying

 I am in the process of setting up a tindie store or similar and will link it here if you are interested to buy a finished board!